mrWh1te/ngLibrary/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/ngLibrary` directory.
+The static build will be stored in the `dist/ngLibrary` directory.
 Use the `--prod` flag for a production build (with AOT).
+You can deploy that directory with many basic http-servers.

 ## Running Tests